shayan-g/NYC-Homicide-Data-Exploration/README.md

 # NYC Homicide Data Exploration using Python

-A concise, end‐to‐end exploration of New York City’s 2022 homicide dataset.
 This repository contains a single Jupyter Notebook that walks you through data loading, cleaning, visualization, dimensionality reduction, clustering, and interpretations.

 **What you’ll find inside:**
 - **Data Prep**